fitzjaymartin18/gdg-python-assignment/README.md

 This repository contains the following **main** folders:

 1. **Assignments folder**: A collection of exercises designed to solidify your understanding of Python concepts.
-2. **Project folder**: The main project that you will build as part of this workshop.

 ## 📅 Assignments